codurance/site/src/_posts/2019-05-21-reating-a-jenkinsfile-pipeline.md

 ![alt text]({{site.baseurl}}/assets/custom/img/blog/2019-05-21-creating-a-jenkinsfile-pipeline/010.png "")

 From my experience, this view is the best way to debug issues with multibranch pipelines.
-If you ever see a timeout on a `git` command it usually means Jenkins can’t access the git repository.
+If you ever see a timeout on a `git` command, it usually means Jenkins can’t access the git repository.

 Following log tells us that only 1 branch has been detected and Jenkins already have a build for the commit on that branch.